devmaker.net

 3. deploy – OTA update to the real devices (only on main)

-Here is the complete .gitlab-ci.yml:
+Here's the complete .gitlab-ci.yml:

 stages: